AAKASHEE/WEATHER_API_CALL/Readme.md

-'ve created a modular Weather App with the following structure:
+I 've created a modular Weather App with the following structure:

 Components: